Carrie Ann Inaba Reveals How She Really Feels About Simone Biles 'DWTS' Clap Back [Video]

 Simone Biles and Dancing with the Stars judge Carrie Ann Inaba are interacting for the first time in the wake of Simone’s “Smiling doesn’t win you gold medals” clap back on the May 8 episode of the ABC show.

-After Simone hit back at Carrie Ann on the show for her dancing feedback – where Inaba claimed she didn’t feel Biles was being “authentic” because of her expression on the dance floor – Entertainment Tonight obtained a clip of the two interacting for the first time after the clap back and Carrie Ann is revealing her true feelings about Simone’s remarks.
+After Simone hit back at Carrie Ann on the show for her dancing feedback — where Inaba claimed she didn’t feel Biles was being “authentic” because of her expression on the dance floor — Entertainment Tonight obtained a clip of the two interacting for the first time after the clap back.
+Carrie Ann is revealing her true feelings about Simone’s remarks.

 In the video, which shows Simone and Carrie Ann dancing together, Inaba can be seen telling the Olympian that she wants to “clear the air” after Biles hit back at her comments after the judges critiqued her Dancing with the Stars performance earlier this week.